montali/vrije-ai/Evolutionary Computing/Video lectures/H - Fitness evaluation and selection operators.md

 \end{array}\right.
 $$

 The share is calculated for the individual's niche _friends_ only.
 If we had $sh(d)=1$, it would just be a count of the individuals in the niche.
+Note that the distance to itself is 0, so the denominator will always be $\ge1$.

 ![fitness-sharing](./res/fitness-sharing.png)